 Meet the Team

 Swansea University is the lead partner and is responsible for all project management and communication activities.
+The university is also responsible for the construction and operation of the investment at Langage AD in Plymouth.
+In addition SU will contribute to all work packages, delivering and sharing technical results and best practice.
 Read More

 Anses will evaluate and test the safety of the algal biomass and the algal biomass fractions for commercial product development.
 Read More